danradom/docker-mysql-replication/README.md

 *building the containers will take a few minutes.  once the images are built you can omit this step and simply start the containers.*<br />
 <br />
 <br />
-confirm replication is working by running the following from the contrainer shells.
+confirm replication is working by running the following from the contrainer shells.<br />

 ```
 mysql1
 mysql -e "show master status\G"